devops-collective-inc/OnRamp-2025/2025 OnRamp Agenda.md

 ### Carrie Cargill

+Carrie Cargill is a relative PowerShell novice compared to the other OnRamp organizers.
+Her strength is in creating developmentally appropriate curriculum for learners of all ages with topics as simple as reading and writing all the way through career development and leadership.
+She is the author of the Young Athlete Development module for USA Shooting's Coach's Academy and received the US Corporate Citizenship award for creating and leading a business skills workshop while working for Accenture.
+In her spare time, you can find her on the range getting ready for the precision pistol national matches.

 ### Jeff Hicks

 Jeff Hicks is one of the _old guard_ of the PowerShell world.
 He is one of the early Microsoft